haiko-xyz/amm/docs/1-technical-overview.md

 ) -> (u256, u256);
 ```

-Collecting an order withdraws the owner's pro rata share of the batch's base and quote balances.
-If the order is partially filled, a `_modify_position()` call is made to remove the withdrawing user's liquidity from the batch and pool.
+Collecting an order withdraws the owner's pro rata share of a batch's base and quote balances.
+If the order is partially filled, a further`_modify_position()` call is made to remove the user's liquidity from the batch and pool.

 The lifecycle of a limit order is summarised in the diagrams below.